tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

 > Algorithm: 1 octet.
 Associated algorithm.
 Algorithm values are defined in the IGP Algorithm Type registry

-> SA-ID: Identifies a specific Slice Aggregate within the IGP domain.
+> NRP-ID: Identifies a specific NRP within the IGP domain.

 This sub-TLV MAY be present in any of the following TLVs: